50 Secrets Hospitals Don't Want to Tell You | Reader's Digest - Reader's Digest

 IStock/fotografixx

 On weekends and holidays, hospitals typically have lighter staffing and less experienced doctors and nurses.
 Some lab tests and other diagnostic services may be unavailable.
-If you’re having a major elective surgery, try to schedule it for early in the week so you won’t be in the hospital over the weekend. —Roy Benaroch, MD, a pediatrician and the author of A Guide to Getting the Best Healthcare for Your Child
+If you’re having a major elective surgery, try to schedule it for early in the week so you won’t be in the hospital over the weekend. —Roy Benaroch, MD, a pediatrician and the author of A Guide to Getting the Best Healthcare for Your Child.
+Don't miss these 12 plastic surgery procedures your insurance might cover.

 iStock/ntmw